 Country: United Kingdom

-2. Awarding Authority: Ministry of Defence, GB.
+2. Awarding Authority: Ministry of Defence – Strategic Command within the MOD, GB.
 Web:

 3. Contract type: Service contract

 4. Description: The successful supplier will deliver enterprise level changes to support the transformation of the Authorities ICT patching processes.
 They will Co-ordinate multiple workstreams to meet Enterprise patching strategy and objectives. the supplier will deliver against the defined outcomes to support the Programme